siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 230 The Proton and Topological Linking.md

 If the electron is a "knot," the proton cannot simply be a heavier knot.
-Its properties—specifically its composite nature and its immense stability—require a higher order of topological organization.
+Its properties—specifically its composite nature and its immense stability—require a different type of topological organization.

 In a Maxwell Universe, the distinction between leptons (electrons) and hadrons (protons) is the distinction between **Knots** and **Links**.